Vilnius Conference

 Presidium and secretariat of the Vilnius Conference.
 The hall was decorated with small two-color (red and green) flags (three are visible in the picture).
 This was one of the suggestions for the Flag of Lithuania.
 The delegates decided it was too dark and gloomy and eventually a yellow stripe was added.

 In the history of Lithuania, the Vilnius Conference (Vilniaus konferencija) or Vilnius National Conference met on 18–22 September 1917, and began the process of establishing a Lithuanian state based on ethnic identity and language that would be independent of the Russian Empire, Poland, and the German Empire.
-It elected a twenty-member Council of Lithuania that was entrusted with the mission of declaring and re-establishing an independent Lithuania.
-The Conference, hoping to express the will of the Lithuanian people, gave legal authority to the council and its decisions.
-While the Conference laid the basic guiding principles of Lithuanian independence, it deferred any matters of the political structure of future Lithuania to the Constituent Assembly, which would later be elected in a democratic manner.
+It elected the twenty-member Council of Lithuania that was entrusted with the mission of declaring and re-establishing an independent Lithuania.
+The conference, hoping to express the will of the Lithuanian people, gave legal authority to the council and its decisions.
+While the conference laid the basic guiding principles of Lithuanian independence, it deferred any matters of the political structure of future Lithuania to the Constituent Assembly, which would later be elected in a democratic manner.